nicholasjackson/minke-generator-go/README.md

-# Minke::Generator::Template
+# Minke::Generators::GoMicroservice

-This is an example generator for creating Minkie plugins, clone this template and update with your own specific stuff.
+.

-## Available variables for template
+## Available variables for template (erb style)
-- SERVICE_NAME: The name of the service
-- APPLICATION_NAME: The name of the application executable
+- <%= application_name %>: The name of the application executable
-- NAMESPACE: Namespace of the application
+- <%= namespace %>: Namespace of the application
-- APPLICATION_LOCATION: File path for the build artefacts

 ## Testing your template
 ```